boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/stacked-area-chart.md

 ![Axis Range Settings](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/stackedareachart-axisrangesettings.png)

-It will reflect in the primary value axis of chart.
+It will be reflected in the primary value axis of the chart.

 ![Axis Range Output](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/stackedareachart-axisrangeoutput.png)

 ### Parameter Support in Axis range:

-This allows you to dynamically set the Minimum, Maximum, and Interval values of the primary value axis through the `Axis Range Settings` dialog by using the dashboard parameter values.
-Only number-type Dashboard parameter values are allowed in the axis range properties.
+This allows you to dynamically set the minimum, maximum, and interval values of the primary value axis through the `Axis Range Settings` dialog by using the dashboard parameter values.
+Only number-type dashboard parameter values are allowed in the axis range properties.
 You can create multiple types of dashboard parameters.

 1. Single parameter value.
 2. Range parameter value.